michalCapo/libro/README.md

 # Libro

-A Go + Electron application using [g-sui](https://github.com/michalCapo/g-sui) that manages and displays web applications and terminal sessions in a horizontal strip layout.
-URL apps render natively via Electron `<webview>` tags, and terminals run via ttyd iframes.
+Libro is a Go + Electron desktop app for keeping browser panels and terminal sessions open side by side in a horizontal strip.
+Browser apps render in native Electron `<webview>`s, terminal apps run through `ttyd`, and project/worktree context stays attached to the strip you are working in.

-## Demo

 ![Demo](demo/demo.gif)

-## Recent Changes

-- The project sidebar has been removed; projects and worktrees are now reached through a popup picker (`⌘ + N`).
-- `⌘ + G` creates a new worktree from the current branch and switches to it.
-- Command Palette exposes app and project actions, including saving the current strip, clearing saved reopen state, and reopening saved project apps.
-- Projects can save a strip explicitly, so you can restore a project's browser and terminal layout later with the save and reopen commands.
-- The selected app can be moved left or right to reorder the strip without reopening panels.
-- Manage Apps is available directly from the top bar as a popup for editing or deleting saved entries.
-- The desktop top bar now behaves more like a native title bar: it is draggable, supports double-click maximize/restore, and the app only quits through the `quit` command.
+## What It Does

+- Opens browser and terminal panels in one desktop window.
+- Keeps per-project strip state in memory while you switch between projects.
+- Saves reusable app definitions in SQLite, either globally or per project.
+- Integrates Git worktrees into the project picker and shortcut system.
+- Supports browser-oriented shortcuts, including URL popup, vim-style navigation, and per-panel DevTools.
+- Downloads files from webviews into the system Downloads folder with in-app progress toasts.

 ## Install

-Release downloads are self-contained single binaries.
+Release downloads are single self-contained binaries.
 On first launch, Libro extracts its bundled Electron runtime into the user cache directory and starts the desktop app.

 [![Download Linux amd64](https://img.shields.io/badge/Linux-amd64-1f6feb?style=for-the-badge)](https://github.com/michalCapo/libro/releases/latest/download/libro-linux-amd64)
 [![Download Linux arm64](https://img.shields.io/badge/Linux-arm64-1f6feb?style=for-the-badge)](https://github.com/michalCapo/libro/releases/latest/download/libro-linux-arm64)